adityadutt09/CS-OpenFlights-Project/development_log.md

 Created the interface and implementation for the graph data structure used to store the airports, city names, latitudes, longitudes as nodes and the distance between two airports/cities as the weights of the edges.
 Also created the BFS traversal algorithm for traversing the graph as well as a function to read in the dataset and construct the graph.

 Week 6:
+Finalized both Dijkstra's and Landmark algorithms to traverse the graphs.
+Finalized our test cases for one individual test for each of the three algorithms.
+Ensured that the program was runnable on EWS and wrote out how to run the project in our README document.
+Finalized and recorded our final presentation video as well as our RESULTS document to finish the project.